Sudheendra Kulkarni: Hinduja Group

 Kulkarni joined the Hinduja Group of Companies as Vice President (Media) in the mid-1990s, at a time when the Hinduja Group's chairman was considering tying up with American newspapers to publish an Indian version.
 It is reported that the Chairman, Srichand Hinduja noticed Sudheendra Kulkarni's Blitz article praising him as a modern-day 'Chanakya' or political diplomat, and arranged to meet him.
 Later, he joined the Hinduja Group, and wrote many speeches for the Chairman.
 The newspaper venture of the Hindua Group never took off, and after a few years of professional wilderness with the Hindujas, Kulkarni resigned to join the BJP.

-Cash for votes scandal
+Cash-for-votes scandal

 In 2008, a sting operation was carried out that involved Kulkarni and another BJP activist.
 Later televised and known as the "cash-for-votes scandal", the operation purported to show a bribe of 10 million rupees being offered to three BJP MPs on behalf of the Indian National Congress-led United Progressive Alliance government.
 The alleged bribes were intended to obtain the support of the MPs in the 2008 Lok Sabha Vote of Confidence.
 Subsequently, both the Kishore Chandra Deo committee — a parliamentary panel — and the police investigated the arrangements and questioned various participants, including Kulkarni.
-In 2011, Kulkarni was remanded in judicial custody for a period and in November of that year was released on bail.
+In 2011, Kulkarni was remanded in judicial custody for a period over the cash-for-votes scandlal and in November of that year was released on bail.